jcw-anonymous/JCW/README.md

-# This repository contains the codes for our paper 889: Joint Channel and Weight Pruning for Model Acceleration on Mobile Devices
+# Joint Channel and Weight Pruning for Model Acceleration on Mobile Devices

 ## Requirements